 Inventor and Grasshopper – for the complex façade or the algorithm façades

-Athena or Softech – curtain wall specific software that is readily available
+Athena or Softech – curtain wall-specific software that is readily available

-Design plugins such as weaverbird or Panelling tools within Rhino/Grasshopper
+Design plugins such as Weaverbird or Panelling tools within Rhino/Grasshopper

 Importance Of Performance Testing

-A timely and well planned façade performance test ensures the safety of the public and occupants of the building by identifying and ensuring the structural and seismic stability.
+A timely and well-planned façade performance test ensures the safety of the public and occupants of the building by identifying and ensuring structural and seismic stability.
 It is necessary to evaluate and validate the design of the façade, also to identify and point out fabrication errors, and air and water leakage if any.
 It helps in rectifying all faults before final production, saves cost and time, and at the same time ensures a quality façade.

 There are also instances of challenges faced when the façade design is very complex and the building is very tall, points out Chikodi.
 Even when planning a specialised and customised design, it should go for performance testing to determine the behaviour and pattern of the system, adds Chikodi.
-Ideally, any façade should have performance testing, unless it uses a standard pre tested proprietary system, “However, for tall buildings and large projects, it is a must.
+Ideally, any façade should have performance testing, unless it uses a standard pre-tested proprietary system, “However, for tall buildings and large projects, it is a must.
 We are following this for our projects,” he states.

 Performance tests are carried out in special laboratories called Performance Monitoring Unit (PMU), whereby wind resistance is tested by inducing artificial wind pressure, the water jets are sprayed to ensure water tightness and the fire is induced to evaluate the fire resistance, says Ar.
 Shikre.
-Dynamic performance tests are carried out to ensure the curtain walling system performance and figure out the faults and fix with solutions, adds Ar.
+Dynamic performance tests are carried out to ensure the curtain walling system performance and figure out the faults and fix them with solutions, adds Ar.
 Gunasekaran.

-According to Govind, performance testing is recommended for new designs, however, the performance (laboratory based) testing alone will not guarantee defects free or flawless works.
+According to Govind, performance testing is recommended for new designs, however, the performance (laboratory-based) testing alone will not guarantee defects-free or flawless works.

 Challenges Associated With Curtain Wall Systems

 The prime responsibility of construction quality assurance of curtain walls lies with the fabricators and contractors.
 The best design will fail if not properly implemented, points out Ar.
 Gunasekaran.
 It is important that designers and owners ask for demonstrated proof of QA/QC measures.
-Curtain wall manufacturer and installer must develop QA/QC manuals to help standardise and streamline the quality control process.
+Curtain wall manufacturers and installers must develop QA/QC manuals to help standardise and streamline the quality control process.
 These manuals should include checklists of quality control and inspection points to be reviewed for every assembly fabricated and installed.

 Misalignment of adjacent curtain wall elements can have serious consequences, elaborates Ar.
 Gunasekaran.
 Such misalignment is often due to errors in laying out the structural framing systems, but might also result from lack of coordination of building structure tolerances and curtain wall tolerances, or improper layout of imbeds to receive curtain wall anchors.
 In the case of coordinating construction tolerances, if the construction tolerance for the structural frame is +/- 1 inch over the height of the building and the tolerance for the curtain wall is +/- 1⁄4 inch over that same height, it is the curtain wall that will need to be adjusted to conform to the looser tolerance of the structural framing which needs to be taken care by the site team.

 Leakage is the biggest concern in any curtain wall, adds Ar.
 De.
-Largely these occur due to lapses in execution or due to tampering of the system in interior fit outs.
+Largely these occur due to lapses in execution or due to tampering of the system in interior fit-outs.
 These problems tend to increase in smaller projects where appropriately qualified contractors are not appointed by some clients.

 Challenges In Production And Installation Of Curtain Wall

-Compared with traditional manufacturing, a façade panel has a higher degree of customisation, which is reflected by not only different designs for different projects, but also different façade panels even in a project, so fast and flexible production is required as needed.
+Compared with traditional manufacturing, a façade panel has a higher degree of customisation, which is reflected by not only different designs for different projects but also different façade panels even in a project, so fast and flexible production is required as needed.